aitrenches/sorat/docs/database-design.md

 ## Overview

-The SORAT platform uses a robust, scalable, and secure database architecture to manage all operational, transactional, and audit data.
+The SRT platform uses a robust, scalable, and secure database architecture to manage all operational, transactional, and audit data.
 The design supports real-time operations, historical analytics, and regulatory compliance, while ensuring data integrity and high availability.

 ## 1. Entity-Relationship Model